 Rust, like death and taxes, is a fact of life.
 Guns, especially if they’re not stainless steel, run the risk of falling victim to rust.
 The best finish can scratch and fade over time, and rust appears out of thin air, or humid air, as the case may be.
 Carry guns are especially vulnerable to rust due to the proximity they have with the human body.
-The human body tends to be a rust making machine due to sweat.
-Sweat really likes to destroy guns.
-Not to mention, the Weatherman has been wrong from time to time and he’ll leave you stuck out in the rain with your gun.
-Or, if you live in areas close to the ocean that gets those nice and high 70% humidity levels like I do you know guns can rust pretty much overnight.
+Our sweaty bodies tend to be rust-making machines.
+There’s nothing like a salty liquid to cause rust.
+Besides, the weatherman has been wrong from time to time, and he’ll leave you stuck out in the rain with your weapon.
+Or, if you live in an area close to the ocean that gets those nice, high 70% humidity levels as I do, you know guns can rust pretty much overnight.
 As the miller of many an 80% lowers, rust is all too common problem.
 Removing rust from a gun is a simple procedure, and I plan to detail it below.

 Removing Rust from a Model 10

 First, let’s take a look at a friend of mines Smith and Wesson Model 10 snub nose revolver.
 It’s her ‘boat’ gun and has been heavily exposed to the saltwater.
 As you can see, this poor Model 10 is in poor shape.